gitxiaoning/Alice-Maze-Solver/README.md

 3. Trace back the path in the 2D list to find the shortest solution.

-Part 1 is explained in **Matrix Representation**, so we dive into part 2 and 3 .
+Part 1 is explained in **Maze Representation**, so we dive into part 2 and 3 .

 ***